hrsh-hp/Face_Recognition/README.md

     .\venv\Scripts\activate
     ```

-### Installing Dependencies and Running the Server
+### Initializing Dependencies and Running the Server

 4. Install Django in the virtual environment:
     ```bash